 After all, if you study the meteorological statistics of past years and read the reviews of people who celebrated the New Year in Istanbul, you have a fairly positive outlook on things.

-The facts show that the city on the border of Europe and Asia even at the end of December looks very perspective.
+The facts show that the city on the border of Europe and Asia at the end of December looks very perspective.
 And even promising from a climatic point of view.

 Is Istanbul good enough to meet the New Year?
 In terms of not only the weather, but also the quantity and quality of entertainment events?
-As well as prices: both for hotels and for excursions?
+As well as prices: both for hotels and excursions?

 We offer details and are ready to share them!

-Weather in Istanbul in New Year
+Weather in Istanbul on New Year’s Day

 By and large, it does not differ much from what is at this time, for example, in Paris.
 That is, there is no need to wait for severe frosts.
 But rains in Istanbul in January are a regular occurrence.